GoogleCloudPlatform/cluster-toolkit/community/modules/files/fsi-montecarlo-on-batch/README.md

 ## Usage
 This copies the module files to the specified GCS bucket.
-It is expected that the bucket will be mount
+It is expected that the bucket will be mounted on the target VM.

+Some of the files are templates, and `main.tf` translates the files with the passed variable values.
+This way the user does not have to change things like pointing to the correct bigquery table or adding in the project_id.

 ```yaml
   - id: fsi_tutorial_files